ionous/tell/README.md

 This implementation stores the comments for a collection in a string called a "comment block".
 Each collection has its own comment block stored in the zeroth element of its sequence, the blank key of its mappings, or the comment field of its document.

-**This means all collections are one-indexed.** On the bright side, this means that no special types are needed to store tell data: just native go maps and slices. _( **TBD**: arrays will probably need to be one-indexed for consistency's sake, and to allow space for comments in future expansion.)_
+**When comments are preserved, collections are one-indexed.** On the bright side, this means that no special types are needed to store tell data: just native go maps and slices. _( **TBD**: arrays will probably need to be one-indexed for consistency's sake, and to allow space for comments in future expansion.)_

 The readme in package notes gets into all the specifics.